derekxkwan/pdkez/README.md

 # pdkez
 EZ use (has GUI) Pd vanilla abstractions.

-Under development for primarily didactic purposes (teaching UC Davis's Music 107A: Introduction to Electronic Music).
+Originally developed for teaching effects in UC Davis's Music 107A: Introduction to Electronic Music.

+Distributed under GPL v3.

+Abstraction names should be relatively self-explanatory.